osilander/bacterial-genomics-intro/command-line/index.rst

 Why would I want to use the command line
 ---------------------------------

-It is likely that the most common way you interact with your computer is via the mouse or trackpad - to do things like change into different folders, open new folders or files, delete folder or files, etc. .
-For example, let's say you're a business owner and you have a text file with a list of customers and the amount they have spent.
+It is likely that the most common way you interact with your computer is via the mouse or trackpad - to do things like change into different folders, open new folders or files, delete folders or files, etc. While intuitive and simple, this mouse-mediated human-computer interaction is not always a good thing.

+For example, let's imagine that you're a business owner and you have a Microsoft Word file with a list of customers and the amount they have spent at your business.
 If you wanted to figure out which customer had spent the most, you might: Open MS Word, click the File --> Open dropdown menu, navigate to the folder with the text file, open the file, and read through it to find the customer who had spent the most.

 However, from a scientific and bioinformatic point-of-view, there are at least three fundamental problems with this mouse-driven menu-dropdown human-reading approach.
 First, it is error prone.
 In reading the text file, you might mis-read one line, and that line may be the one containing top-spending customer.
 Second, it is slow.
 Imagine if you had hundreds of files to look through (e.g. one from each week for the past five years).
 The job would take days.
 Third, it is not possible for you or anyone else to repeat the process in a precise and definite manner.